Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 # Heritage Housing Issues
-* A data analytics project to clean and engineer data for an ML Model that predicts the value of a house in Ames, Iowa and to help visualise the most important features considered when predicting that value.
+* A data analytics project to clean and engineer data for an ML Model that predicts the value of a house in Ames, Iowa and to help visualize the most important features considered when predicting that value.